fbpx

 Flex properties combine office and industrial space, becoming increasingly popular among investors.
 They can be used for any business, including retail, manufacturing, healthcare, education, etc. Because they combine two very distinct types of spaces, they offer flexibility in how companies operate.

 These buildings can stand alone or be located in dense single stories industrial parks.
 The typical layouts for tenants include offices in the front, with storage/ warehousing in the rear.
-The versatility of these areas attracts a wide range of business types; a few examples are commercial construction, production, electronic commerce, logistics distribution, and healthcare.
+The versatility of these areas attracts a wide range of business types; a few examples that can be found in Mexico industrial parks are commercial construction, production, electronic commerce, logistics distribution, and healthcare.

 The ability to have an area for office, warehousing, and production under one building is just one factor that makes the flexible unit (flex) such a popular choice.
 Even through the pandemic, flexible units have continued to grow in popularity.
 Let’s take a closer look at why.